-Keep in mind that this dog breed is prone to obesity, so you can’t trust them to be free fed.
+Keep in mind that this dog breed is prone to obesity, so you can’t trust them to be free-fed.
 Instead, you should focus on providing two or three smaller meals for your dog every day.

 These smaller meals will allow you to reduce the chance of your dog getting bloated.

 You will also want to avoid low quality food as this can exacerbate the bloat and make the dog eat more than it should.
-A high-quality diet is a cornerstone to a Sheepadoodle that will stay happy.
+A high-quality diet is a cornerstone of a Sheepadoodle that will stay happy.

 How Much Exercise Does a Sheepadoodle Need?

 As with other large dogs, Sheepadoodles can get obese if they don’t get enough exercise, so you will need to ensure that you formulate a proper exercise schedule.

 I would recommend bringing your Sheepadoodle to dog parks often so they can run free and socialize with other dogs.